OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Add-in-SSO-NAA/README.md

 ### Create an application registration

-1. Navigate to the [Azure portal - App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page to register your app.
+1. Go to the [Azure portal - App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page to register your app.
 1. Sign in with the ***admin*** credentials to your Microsoft 365 tenancy.
 For example, **MyName@contoso.onmicrosoft.com**.
 1. Select **New registration**.
 On the **Register an application** page, set the values as follows.